patrick-crawford/WEB422-Backup/notes/angular-components-1.md

 title: string;
 ```

 As expected, the value of **this.title** is undefined.
-However, unlike regular JavaScript, if we decide to assign title a number value later, we will actually get an error,  ie:
+However, unlike regular JavaScript, if we decide to assign "title" a number value later, we will actually get an error,  ie:

 ```javascript
 this.title = 5;